-The biofiltration process includes degradation of compounds in the filter, and a pre-treatment humidification system.
-Pollutants contact the biofilter media and are transferred from the air phase to a water phase.
-When in the biofilter section, a thin, biological film surrounds each media particle.
-Within this film are bacteria, which biologically oxidize the VOCs and odorous compounds and converts them into carbon dioxide and water.
+The biofiltration process includes degradation of compounds in the filter and a pre-treatment humidification system.
+Pollutants enter the pre-treatment system where humidity-enhanced wet deposition helps capture pollutants in a liquid phase.
+They are then flushed through the biofilter media where a thin, biological film surrounds each particle.
+The aerobic environment allows bacteria to oxidize the VOCs and odorous compounds and converts them into carbon dioxide and water.

 Air biofilters may use organic packing media such as peat, vegetable mulch, or wood chips for humidification purposes, or a combined natural and synthetic component.
-Systems using solely organic media may last for several years, while the combined material systems will generally last much long.
-Depending on the company, some may offer multi-year guarantees on their air biofiltration systems.
+Organic packing media typically has a lifespan of several years.
+Use of combined material systems containing a mix of synthetic and organic materials greatly increases life expectancy.
+Other options include:

 Packing media is the most important consideration of air biofilters.
 It provides a surface for bacteria to colonize.
 The ideal packing media has a high specific surface area, high void fraction, low passage diameter, low maintenance cost, and is constructed from inert materials.

 A high specific surface area increases the amount of space available for bacteria to colonize.

 The void fraction relates to the flow rate.
 A higher void fraction decreases flow restriction and allows for a higher system throughput.

 The free passage diameter is the maximum particle size that can pass through the system unobstructed.
 The free passage diameter must be small enough to cause interaction between microorganisms and VOCs or odorous compounds, although it must be large enough so that clogging or plugging does not occur.

 Maintenance cost is another factor that can affect packing media selection and may be affected by media weight and service life.